cyrilknops/intelliflow/README.md

 # Intelliflow
-Intelliflow is a IoT project made by Cyril Knops, Joost Van der Linden, Ferre Claes and Glen Van Puyenbroeck.
+Intelliflow is a IoT project made by Cyril Knops, Joost Van der Linden, Ferre Claes, Glen Van Puyenbroeck and Emile Knaepen.
 The goal is to design a pcb and firmware for the [ESP32](https://www.espressif.com/en/products/socs/esp32/overview) that can interface with generic sensors and communicate with a dashboard.
 The data that is send to the dashboard are the different sensor values.
 ## System Overview
 ![Flowdiagram](https://raw.githubusercontent.com/cyrilknops/intelliflow/master/2019-2020/Schema.jpg)
 ## How to use